SmartTURB/pcdm-turb3d/README.md

 # pcdm-turb3d

-This is the codebase for [Physics-Constrained Diffusion Model for Synthesis of 3D Turbulent Data](https://arxiv.org/abs/2603.12834).
+This is the codebase for [A Generative Diffusion Framework for Physically Consistent 3D Turbulence](https://arxiv.org/abs/2603.12834).

 This repository builds upon [SmartTURB/diffusion-lagr](https://github.com/SmartTURB/diffusion-lagr) and extends it to the generation of 3D turbulent velocity fields with physics-constrained diffusion models.